Shadow banking system: Importance

 Many "shadow bank"-like institutions and vehicles have emerged in American and European markets, between the years 2000 and 2008, and have come to play an important role in providing credit across the global financial system.

 In a June 2008 speech, Timothy Geithner, then president and CEO of the Federal Reserve Bank of New York, described the growing importance of what he called the "non-bank financial system": "In early 2007, asset-backed commercial paper conduits, in structured investment vehicles, in auction-rate preferred securities, tender option bonds and variable rate demand notes, had a combined asset size of roughly $2.2 trillion.
 Assets financed overnight in triparty repo grew to $2.5 trillion.
 Assets held in hedge funds grew to roughly $1.8 trillion.
 The combined balance sheets of the then five major investment banks totaled $4 trillion.
 In comparison, the total assets of the top five bank holding companies in the United States at that point were just over $6 trillion, and total assets of the entire banking system were about $10 trillion."

 In 2016, Benoît Cœuré (ECB executive board member) stated that controlling shadow banking should be the focus to avoid a future financial crisis, since the banks' leverage had been lowered.

 S&P Global estimates that, at end-2022, shadow banking held about $63 trillion in financial assets in major global jurisdictions, representing 78% of global GDP, up from $28 trillion and 68% of global GDP in 2009.

+From 2010 to 2025, loans to non-depository financial institutions grew from $56.3 billion to over $1.47 trillion, reflecting sector loans growth of 39 percent in mortgages; 112 percent in commercial and industrial lending, 50 percent in consumer loans grew; and 54 percent in farm loans.